homiedopie/beberlei.de/_sources/2012/10/22/a_tent_io_app__zelten_bookmarks.txt

 As a user I can connect any application to the tent server I have registered with and control the visibility and sharing policies.
-Content can be private, public or visibile to certain groups only.
+Content can be private, public or visible to certain groups only.
 A Tent server then makes sure to distribute content to the appropriate subscribers.

-In this early stadium of the protocol it makes sense to register on the central tent.is service, however when the server gets more stable or alternative server implementations popup its easy to move all your data off tent.is to your own server.
+In this early state of the protocol it makes sense to register on the central tent.is service, however when the server gets more stable or alternative server implementations popup its easy to move all your data off tent.is to your own server.
 One feature that will hit tent.is soonish is registration of domain